yassinekebbati/GP_Learning-based_MPC_with_MHE/README.md

 -  # Running NMPC-NMHE with RNN neural network corrections:
-  ### To apply neural network predictions to correct the mismatch between MPC predictions and ground truth from the vehicle model do the following steps and run the script.
+  ### To apply RNN predictions to correct the mismatch between MPC predictions and ground truth from the vehicle model do the following steps and run the script.

      1. Comment out the part loading GP corrections data in lines 58,91 or 128 depending on the track, and comment out the GP correction part in lines 405-408.
      3. Uncomment lines 134-137 to load the trained neural networks for the different errors to be corrected.
      4. Uncomment lines 389-400 to apply neural network predictions and make model mismatch corrections.